 A Geriatric Care Manager is a health and human services professional, such as a gerontologist, social worker, counselor, or nurse with a specialized body of knowledge and experience related to aging and elder care issues.
-Geriatric Care Managers assist older adults to attain their maximum functional potential through care-coordination and support services with sensitivity to preserve the dignity and respect of each individual.
-For more information about Geriatric Care Managers, contact the National Association of Geriatric Care Managers at (520) 881-8008, or on the web at www.caremanager.org.
+Geriatric Care Managers assist older adults to attain their maximum functional potential through care- coordination and support services with sensitivity to preserve the dignity and respect of each individual.
+For more information about Geriatric Care Managers, contact the National Association of Geriatric Care Managers at (520) 881-8008, or on the web at aginglifecare.org/ provide wealth of information and referrals about the surrounding communities that best accommodate every situation serving seniors.